South Queensferry: The Burry Man

 Queensferry hosts the strange annual procession of the Burry Man during the Ferry Fair.
 This unique cultural event is over three hundred years old, and likely pagan in origin.
-The name 'Burry Man' almost certainly refers to the hooked fruits of the burdock plant - burrs - in which he is covered, although some have suggested that it is a corruption of 'Burgh Man', since the town is traditionally a royal burgh.
+The name "Burry Man" almost certainly refers to the hooked fruits of the burdock plant – burrs – in which he is covered, although some have suggested that it is a corruption of "Burgh Man", since the town was historically a royal burgh.

 A local man is covered from head-to-toe in sticky burrs which adhere to undergarments covering his entire body, leaving only the shoes, hands and two eye holes exposed.
 On top of this layer he wears a sash, flowers and a floral hat and he grasps two staves.
 His ability to bend his arms or sit down is very restricted during the long day and his progress is a slow walk with frequent pauses.
 Two attendants in ordinary clothes assist him throughout the ordeal, helping him hold the staves, guiding his route, and fortifying him with whisky sipped through a straw, whilst enthusiastic children go from door-to-door collecting money on his behalf.
 The key landmarks on the tour are the Provost's office and each pub in the village.